suryanarayan100406/suryanarayan100406/README.md

 ---
 ## 🎯 What I Do
-I’m a B.Tech Electronics and Communication Engineering student at IIIT Naya Raipur, exploring web development, cybersecurity, and software engineering.
+I’m a **B.Tech Electronics and Communication Engineering** student at **IIIT Naya Raipur**, exploring **web development**, **cybersecurity**, and **software engineering**.
 I enjoy building real-world systems that are secure, scalable, and engineered for practical use.<br><br>My coding journey began in Class 10 during COVID, growing from basic projects to robust web and software systems.
 I focus on clean architecture, system design, and security-first development, backed by strong computer science fundamentals.

 # 📊 GitHub Stats: